-Here on the Vital Edge, I write a lot about businesses that invest heavily in technology, but what’s a bit different here is that the goal of these tech investments is not increased productivity merely to maximize shareholder returns.
-Instead, I’m talking about seeing stakeholders as your ultimate source of value creation and using the technology to boost their “generative capacity.”
-In other words, I’m talking about arranging the technology – and the capital – around your people, rather than the other way around.
+Here on the Vital Edge, I write a lot about businesses that invest heavily in technology but the goal of those investments is not increased productivity merely to maximize shareholder returns.
+Instead, I’m talking about seeing stakeholders as the ultimate source of value creation, and using the technology to boost their “generative capacity.”
+In other words, I’m talking about arranging the technology – and the capital – around the people, rather than the other way around.

 Profit is a Stimulus to Value Creation

 A deeper look at the effects of the chase for profits on modern society suggests that something is amiss with this powerful force.
-Yet the problem isn’t with the profit incentive per se, but with how it is being used today.
+Yet the problem isn’t with the profit incentive per se.
+It’s with how it is being used today.

 The Shareholder-Centric View of Business

-This is a “shareholder centric” paradigm for business and it’s rooted in the belief that companies are just a form of property.
-From there, it’s not a huge leap to the idea that that piece of property is there simply to extract value for its owners – in the form of dividends and capital gains.
+This is a “shareholder-centric” paradigm for business, and it’s rooted in the belief that companies are simply a form of property.
+From assumption, it’s not a huge leap to seeing that piece of property as simply a means for extracting value for its owners – usually in the form of dividends and capital gains.

-If the company is property, then employees are become “human resources” and “our most important assets.”
-In short, people become merely a means to the end of creating wealth for shareholders.
+If the company is property, then employees are human resources (or “our most important assets” in the language of the annual report).
+In short, people are reduced to being a means to the end of creating wealth for shareholders.

-Shareholder-centric companies may frame their work in lofty statements of Corporate Social Responsibility, but the reality is that their mission is mostly a marketing veneer without much real impact on corporate strategy and operations.
-You can picture it as concentric circles of priority, with mission being less important then people and both serving the core purpose of money.
+Shareholder-centric companies may frame their work in lofty statements of Corporate Social Responsibility, but the reality is that the mission servers primarily as a means maximizing profits for extraction.
+The mission becomes marketing veneer and the people assets.
+Picture it as concentric circles of priority, with mission being less important then people and both serving the core purpose of money.